 - Can't specify City or Province in App.

-So it’s cheap, but is it good?
+So it’s cheap, but is this VPN good?
 Surfshark is absolutely uncompromising on security, running only the strongest tunneling (OpenVPN, IKEv2/IPSec, WireGuard) and encryption (256-AES-GCM) protocols to connect to their massive array of 3200+ servers in 65 countries.
 Additionally, you get obfuscation, anti-censorship, adblocking, and smart DNS methods baked into every one of those network nodes.

 - Based in the British Virgin Islands, where there are no data retention laws